Announcing... The 2020

 Links and Events

 Responses to the essay prompt will be judged based on a demonstrated ability to think critically about the prompt, responsiveness to the prompt, and grammar.
-The top submission will be announced during the documentary viewing.
 The winner will receive a prize of a $50 Visa gift card.
-Responses should be no longer than 500 words and can be submitted as an attachment to KurillaE@lackawanna.edu by the deadline of Thursday, October 12, 2017.
+Responses should be no longer than 500 words and can be submitted as an attachment to KurillaE@lackawanna.edu by the deadline of Thursday, October 29, 2020.

 - One-inch margins, Times New Roman, 12-point font, 500-word maximum, and double spaced

-- Essays should be entirely original work responding the prompt
+- Essays should be entirely original work responding to the prompt

-- Cover page should include your name, title of essay, Falcon’s email, and current cell phone number
+- The cover page should include your name, title of the essay, Falcons email, and current cell phone number

-This contest focusses on writing a poem because you want to capture a feeling that you experienced by reading Hot Dogs and Hamburgers.
+This contest focusses on writing a poem because you want to capture a feeling that you experienced by reading Send Judah First or from participating in the author’s presentation/workshop.
 Just write whatever feels right.
 Only you experienced the feeling that you want to express, so why not share those feelings through poetry.

-The top submission will be announced during the panel discussion.
 The winner will receive a prize of a $50 Visa gift card.
-Poem should be no longer than 1-2 pages long and can be submitted as an attachment to FanelliB@lackawanna.edu by the deadline of Thursday, October 12, 2017.
+Poems should be no longer than 1-2 pages long and can be submitted as an attachment to FanelliB@lackawanna.edu by the deadline of Thursday, October 29, 2020.

 Guidelines for Poetry Entry/Poetry Rubric: